evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/11-design-principles.md

 This chapter is complete when:

 - Design philosophy is documented.
-- Core design principles are defined.
+- Visual and interaction principles are defined.
-- Interaction principles are established.
+- AI transparency guidelines are established.
-- AI design principles are specified.
+- Accessibility and responsive design principles are documented.
-- Accessibility requirements are included.
+- Information hierarchy is specified.
-- Governance model is documented.
+- Governance rules are defined.
 - Visual artifacts are available.
 - Traceability is complete.